swiftlang/swift-evolution/proposals/testing/NNNN-targeted-interoperability-swift-testing-and-xctest.md

 ### Interoperability Modes

-- **Warning-only**: Test failures that were previously ignored are reported as runtime warning issues.
+- **Advisory**: Test failures that were previously ignored are reported as runtime warning issues.
 It also includes runtime warning issues for XCTest API usage in a Swift Testing context.
 This is for projects which do not want to see new test failures surfaced due to interoperability.